shan7030/Student_Attendence_System/README.md

 # **RUNNING THE CODE** :

+1.)Star the Repository

+2.)Clone the Repository

+3.)Install all the libraries as specified in the requirements

-If all the libraries are installed and no error found the run it using :
+4.)If all the libraries are installed and no error found the run it using :

 ```
 a.)python main.py